-An online marketplace that lets you compare a long list of providers in under a minute.
+An online marketplace that lets you compare a long list of insurers in under a minute.

 Get a quote if…

-- You want to compare rates from a range of trusted providers in one place.
+- You want to compare rates from a range of trusted insurers in one place.

-- You prefer anonymous quotes, or are interested in variable life insurance.
+- You prefer anonymous quotes, or want to buy variable life insurance.

 18 to 85

 $50,000 to $10,000,000

 Depends on policy and provider